Homelessness in the San Francisco Bay Area: Great Depression

 In the 1930s the Great Depression caused widespread poverty, hunger, and homelessness, particularly in industry-dependent cities, such as San Francisco.

-Two million homeless people migrated across the United States in search of jobs and housing, especially on the west coast.
+Two million homeless people migrated across the United States in search of jobs and housing, especially on the West Coast.
 The number of people without homes grew in the 1980s in San Francisco, as wages stagnated and funding for welfare reform was cut, eliminating the social safety net.

 Housing crisis

-Since the 1960s, San Francisco and the surrounding Bay Area have enacted strict zoning regulations which have suppressed the number of new homes.
+Since the 1960s, San Francisco and the surrounding Bay Area have enacted strict zoning regulations that have suppressed the number of new homes.
 Among other restrictions, San Francisco does not allow buildings over 40 feet tall in most of the city and has passed laws making it easier for residents to block developments.
 Partly as a result of these codes, from 2007 to 2014, the Bay Area issued building permits for only half the number of needed houses, based on the area's population growth.